Imaging Whole Rodent Brains with Tissue Clearing

 One of the things we commonly forget in our pursuit of cutting edge research is that the original research question we set out for.
 For example, if our goal is to map the vasculature in an entire mouse brain and better understand tortuosity, why do we need to image the mouse brain in 3D as one whole piece instead of a few large pieces?
 The reason why this question is very important is that labeling and clearing a whole mouse brain is very expensive, time consuming and challenging.
 If instead we were to split the mouse brain into a few smaller pieces, we would exponentially decrease the amount of time required to process the tissue for labeling as well as clearing.
 The pieces could be digitally reconstructed into one tissue later.
 Additionally, reducing the individual piece sizes to less than 2 mm in thickness would allow the brain to be imaged on just about any 3D microscopy system where whole brains require specialized optics and/or uncommon light sheet microscopy.

 To adopt tissue clearing into your workflow, we suggest starting small and beginning with thin sections of tissue and working your way up sequentially as you demonstrate uniform labeling in each thickness of tissue.
 It is uncommon for your research question to require tissue pieces larger than 2 mm in thickness and we always suggest minimizing overall tissue thickness as it will reduce overall time and cost.
 The other important consideration to keep in mind is that the current literature on tissue clearing typically describe each clearing technique for a specific application.
 Protocols for each technique will vary greatly by tissue type and thus it is very important to understand the principles of each technique and how to optimize a protocol for your specific research question.
-With our Visikol HISTO tissue clearing technique we have embodied this protocol customization in our protocol builder tool.
+With our Visikol HISTO tissue clearing technique we have embodied this protocol customization in our Protocol Guidebook.